rishikeshsreehari/personal-blog/content/now.md

 ### What Am I Learning?
 - Learning more about Energy Systems and Modelling from the lectures of [Tom Brown](https://nworbmot.org/teaching.html)
 - Trying to learn more about stock markets on [Varsity](https://zerodha.com/varsity/) a great initiative by [Zerodha](https://zerodha.com/open-account?c=KSO559).
-- Trying to learn web development by following the curriculum at [The Odin Project](https://zerodha.com/open-account?c=KSO559)
+- Trying to learn Python by following the curriculum at [University of Helsinki](https://programming-23.mooc.fi/)